 [X Y Z] components of the normal vectors for the triangles.

-If an STL file specifies a normal vector with zero length, SimMechanics issues a warning.
-The STL file fails to load.
+If a geometry file specifies a normal vector with zero length, SimMechanics issues a warning.
+The geometry file fails to load.